-Usage of slip-on joints of slip type as the main means of pipe connection is not permitted.
-They shall be used only in cases where compensation of lateral pipe deformation is necessary.
+Usage of slip type slip-on joints as the main means of pipe connection is not permitted except for cases where compensation of axial pipe deformation is necessary.

-2.4.5.13 Application of mechanical joints and their acceptable use for each service is indicated in Table 2.4.5.13-1; dependence upon the class of piping, piping dimensions, working pressure and temperature is indicated in Table 2.4.5.13-2.
+2.4.5.11 Application of mechanical joints and their acceptable use for each service is indicated in Table 2.4.5.11-1, dependence upon the Class of piping and pipe dimensions is indicated in Table 2.4.5.11-2.

-2.4.5.14 Mechanical joints shall be tested in accordance with a program approved by the Register, which shall include at least the following:
+2.4.5.12 Mechanical joints shall be tested in accordance with a program approved by RS, which shall include at least the following:

-- .1 leakage test;
+.1 leakage test;

-- .2 vibration test;
+.2 vibration (fatigue) test;

-- .3 fire endurance test (where necessary);
+.3 fire endurance test (where necessary);

-- .4 pressure pulsation test (where necessary);
+.4 pressure pulsation test (where necessary);

-- .5 vacuum test (where necessary);
+.5 vacuum test (where necessary);

-- .6 burst pressure test;
+.6 burst pressure test (where necessary);

-- .7 pull-out test (where necessary);
+.7 pull out test (where necessary);

-- .8 assembly test (where necessary).
+.8 assembly test (where necessary).

-The scope and nature of the tests shall be specified depending on the type of joint and the purpose of piping.
-2.4.5.15 The installation of mechanical joints shall be in accordance with the manufacturer's assembly instructions.
+The scope and nature of tests shall be specified subject to the joint type and pipeline service.

+2.4.5.13 The installation of mechanical joints shall be in accordance with the manufacturer's assembly instructions.
 Where special tools and gauges are required for installation of the joints, these shall be supplied by the manufacturer.